-An Ob-Gyn shared with me the fact that, a few times each year, she encounters an adult patient who has misconceptions about basic female anatomy.
+An Ob-Gyn told me, with some frustration, that she regularly encounters adult patients who have misconceptions about basic female anatomy.

-Patients may walk into the encounter with misconceptions about what they’re doing there, what you’re doing there, or what’s going to happen.
+Patients may walk into the encounter with misconceptions about what they’re doing when they come to see you.
+Or about what you’re doing there.
 They may have misconceptions about treatments, or about human anatomy, or about how the health care system works.
-Even about you as a doctor.

 “How can ‘people’ be so ‘stupid’”?

 Misconceptions can add to everyone’s frustration.
 They can slow down progress.
 They can make it harder to build relationships.
-They can have personal health consequences, such as on a patient’s willingness to follow a recommended treatment, and public health consequences, such as those surrounding efforts to address global antibiotic resistance.
+They can have personal health consequences, such as on a patient’s willingness to follow a recommended treatment.
+They can have public health consequences, such as those surrounding global antibiotic resistance.

 How can misconceptions be so prevalent as research suggests they are?

 We all have ideas about how the world works.
-About how things go, or ought to go.
+From trees to politics to blood cells, we all have ideas, theories, or vague notions about how things work, or ought to work.

 What does this have to do with misconceptions?

-You may have seen articles in popular media about how ‘everyday’ people understand scientific or technical concepts.
+You may have seen one of those articles about how poorly ‘everyday’ people understand scientific or technical concepts.
 Measure us up against the experts, and we almost always score badly.
-Then the experts wring their hands.

 Gee writes, “’How, you might ask, can ‘people’ be so ‘stupid?’
 I would argue that people are not, in fact, so stupid.”

-On one hand, everyday language works at a level of specificity that is entirely adequate for everyday life.
-But it would not measure up to scientific standards for exactitude.
+Gee points out that everyday language works at a level of specificity that is entirely adequate for everyday life.
+But everyday language would not measure up to scientific standards for exactitude.
 For example, from the candle experiment, Gee compares the everyday use of the word ‘light’ with the scientific term ‘illumination.’

 “People are not, in fact, so stupid.”

-The rest of us non-specialists are also walking around with ideas about how our bodies work.
-Those ideas may or may not have scientific merit.
+The rest of us non-specialists also have ideas about how our bodies work.
+Like our ideas about light, our ideas about our bodies may or may not have scientific merit.
 But just like yours, they are based on our experiences, our knowledge, and our communities.
-And they are just as cohesive.

 The good news is: a misconception is a window into a person’s thinking—and potentially more.